TheEgghead27/Eggbot/PRIVACY.md

 If you are considered an Involved User, you may request that your attribution is removed in the code or from the official configuration.

-We recommend that hosters abide by these policies for their own instances, but we cannot guarantee that these standards will be followed.
+We recommend that hosts abide by these policies for their own instances, but we cannot guarantee that these standards will be followed.

 ## What we always collect